fghaas/pyconit2023/markdown/talk.md

 Now.
 I can't speak to your personal school experience, but I can speak to mine.
 I can summarize my entire schooling, all of it in three sentences.
-Here ate three things that applied to all of my schooling.
+Here are three things that applied to all of my schooling.